10 Best Ecommerce CMS Solutions You Can Use In 2024

 And you’ll be able to find useful plugins in their extensive App Store for anything that the core platform doesn’t do.

-Shopify’s site builder is simple enough to allow even a computer novice to design their online store easily.
+Shopify’s site builder is simple enough to allow even a computer novice to design their ecommerce store easily.
 There are plenty of templates and themes to choose from.
-However, experienced Shopify developers can put their own spin on Shopify stores because the platform allows them to edit their CSS and HTML code.

 Notable features: